Capitalised Terms in CUI-CPP V2.0 have the meaning defined in Table 1.

 – Financial Data produced based on a set of accounting principles driving maintenance and reporting of company accounts so that financial statements can be consistent, transparent, and comparable across companies.

-– Primary Risk
+– Primary Default The following:

 Risk